lnishan/awesome-competitive-programming/README.md

 - [The Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693), by Steven S. Skiena
 The book is written in more readable text.
 Some find it comprehensive than other books.
 You can also find some good resources (including the author's own video lectures) on its [official website](http://www.algorist.com).
 - [Algorithms](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X), by Robert Sedgewick and Kevin Wayne
 This book is neatly categorized, coupled with elaborate explanations and fantastic illustrations.
+It seems to be used in some IOI training camps as textbook.

 #### Books for Mathematics
 - [Discrete Mathematics and Its Applications](http://www.amazon.com/Discrete-Mathematics-Applications-Kenneth-Rosen/dp/0072899050), by Kenneth H. Rosen